garysweaver/stepford/README.md

       end
     end

 ##### Troubleshooting

 If you have duplicate factory definitions during Rails load, it may complain.
 Just move, rename, or remove the offending files and factories and retry.

-The CLI produces factories that use Ruby 1.9 hash syntax.
+The factories CLI produces factories that use Ruby 1.9 hash syntax.
 If you aren't using Ruby 1.9, it may not fail during generation, but it might later when loading the factories.

-If you are using STI, you'll need to manually fix the value that goes into the `type` attribute, or you can remove those.
+If you are using STI, you'll need to manually fix the value that goes into the `type` attribute.

-Tested with postgreSQL 9.x only.

-If you use Stepford to create factories for existing tests and the tests fail with:
+If you use Stepford to create factories for existing tests and the tests fail with something like:

      ActiveRecord::StatementInvalid:
        PG::Error: ERROR:  null value in column "something_id" violates not-null constraint